 The units should be ready for delivery on or about , 2010 against payment in immediately available funds.
 The underwriters may reject all or part of any order.
+The units will separate immediately and the common stock and warrants will be issued separately.
+There will be no market for the units.

 The representative has advised us that the underwriters propose to offer the units directly to the public at the public offering price that appears on the cover page of this prospectus supplement.
-In addition, the representative may offer some of the units to other securities dealers at such price less a concession of \$\\$ per unit.
-The underwriters may also allow, and such dealers may reallow, a concession not in excess of \$\\$ per unit to other dealers.
+In addition, the representative may offer some of the units to other securities dealers at such price less a concession of \$ per unit.
+The underwriters may also allow, and such dealers may reallow, a concession not in excess of \$ per unit to other dealers.
 After the units are released for sale to the public, the representatives may change the offering price and other selling terms at various times.